EastEriq/LAST_QHYccd/testing_libqhyccd_30-03-21.md

 ### Comments and results

 3) Getting there with `Q.takeLiveSeq()`.
 Seems that the trick is to set again a number of parameters after `InitQHYCCD()`, figuring out which.

   `GetQHYCCDLiveFrame()` now returns once a new value `0x7636800` before the first image, besides -1 and 0.
-The value is not documented in `qhyccderr.h`.
+The value is not documented in `qhyccderr.h`. _Maybe that flags something like "initialization done, ready to retrieve last image now"?_.
+Yes! and that is about 2*texp after beginning, for long exposures.
+From there, another texp is required before the first image can be retrieved.

-  TODO Investigating what are the timing implications, and if there are stability issues.
-E.g., what happens if an image is not collected in time.
+  Investigating what are the timing implications, and if there are stability issues.

+  It seems that nothing bad happens if an image is not collected in time, and `GetQHYCCDLiveFrame()` is called late (I don't know which image is actually read, though, the latest or the first unread).

-  TODO Need to check and find solutions for interoperability with `Q.takeExposure()`, and whether acquiring a single frame in Live mode is competitive with SingleFrame mode, in terms of calling overheads and of course stability.
+  Need to check and find solutions for interoperability with `Q.takeExposure()`, and whether acquiring a single frame in Live mode is competitive with SingleFrame mode, in terms of calling overheads and of course stability.

+  Short answers: 1) probably one needs a disconnect/connect cycle to change mode (not doing so, I have gotten corrupted single frame images after a live sequence; but live after single frame seems ok).
+2) Live mode has clearly an overhead of 3 exposure times + calling overheads before the first image can be retrieved, Single frame only involves a fixed initial overhead of ~200ms and a post exposure transfer overhead of 1600ms (see next point).

-  TODO check if by chance the controls `CAM_SINGLEFRAMEMODE` and `CAM_LIVEVIDEOMODE` can be read or set, and if setting them is an alternative to `SetQHYCCDStreamMode()`.
+  Checked if by chance the controls `CAM_SINGLEFRAMEMODE` and `CAM_LIVEVIDEOMODE` can be read or set, and if setting them is an alternative to `SetQHYCCDStreamMode()`. **They are reported as supported by `IsQHYCCDControlAvailable()`, but any attempt of accessing them or checking their ranges reports -1**.

 4) execution of `GetQHYCCDSingleFrame()` reduces to 1900ms (for short exp) to 1650ms (long exp).
    It is already an achievement given the former 2400ms.
 I don't understand the inverse dependence on texp.

-  TODO: check the effect of control parameters like CONTROL_USBTRAFFIC.
+  Checked the effect of control parameters like CONTROL_USBTRAFFIC.
 On fora it is said that the lower the value the higher the fps.
 Its range is {0:60}.
 OTOH last year [I wrote](https://www.qhyccd.com/bbs/index.php?topic=7525.0) that I observed no timing difference in single frame mode.